-Students will be required to use the Library to complete research assignments and are encouraged to use the library as a place to study.
 Students are responsible for all Library materials signed out in their name and may be subject to fines, damage charges, or replacement costs.
-A hold will be placed on students' accounts in the Business office preventing class registration if Library materials or charges are outstanding.
+A hold will be placed on students' accounts in the business office preventing class registration if library materials or charges are outstanding.

-The Law Library, located in Bollinger Hall, on the Summerdale campus, houses the legal reference collection to facilitate a legal learning environment.
+The Law Library, located in Bollinger Hall on the Summerdale campus, houses the legal reference collection to facilitate a legal learning environment.
 Online legal research is also available through Westlaw.